 Many farmers rely on nursery trays to grow their crops, but traditional trays often break quickly and end up in landfills.
 Our Cost-Share Project provides farmers with durable, long-lasting nursery trays at half the cost.
 These trays are designed to last for decades, significantly reducing waste and the need for frequent replacements.

-Farmers in King, Kitsap, Pierce and Snohomish counties can order Winstrip durable nursery trays by April 25, 2025, and pay just 50% of their cost, $4.25 per tray.
-They can then pickup their trays at a location near them on a date (TBD) during the week of May 5th.
+Farmers in King, Kitsap, Pierce and Snohomish counties could order Winstrip durable nursery trays and pay just 50% of their cost, $4.25 per tray.
+They could then pickup their trays at a location near them in May.

 Project #2: Free Trial of Reusable CSA/Delivery Boxes

-Farmers can sign up by April 25, 2025 to receive 3 free samples of reusable CSA boxes.
-During the trial, we’ll gather feedback to find out if these boxes meet farmers’ needs.
+Farmers could sign up to receive free samples of reusable CSA boxes.
+During the trial, we gathered feedback to find out if these boxes meet farmers’ needs.

 Project #3: Nursery Tray Collection & Recycling Events

 Plastic nursery trays, pots, and cell packs often end up in the landfill due to limited recycling options.
-Our Nursery Tray Collection & Recycling Project provides farmers with a convenient way to recycle these items.
-The collected trays and pots will be processed by Denton Plastics, a company that mechanically recycles plastics.
+Our Nursery Tray Collection & Recycling Project provided farmers with a convenient way to recycle these items.
+We partnered with DTG for collection.

 Accepted Items: